MechatronicBeing/resources-listening/README.md

 # resources-listening
-MechatronicBeing : free "public-domain"-like licensed resources for listening.
+MechatronicBeing : free "public-domain"-like licensed resources for LISTENING.